Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

-8. Give them a little shock
+8. Give Them a Little Shock

 There’s something called a static shock repellent.

 The idea is to lure deer in with scent.
 Then give them a little shock.
-After they get shocked a few times, hopefully, it will send the message that they aren’t wanted there, and they’ll leave your property alone.
+After they get shocked a few times, hopefully, it will send the message that they aren’t welcome there, and they’ll leave your property alone.

 The product claims to be harmless to deer, but we’ll leave the decision to you about it being humane.

-9. Take the bird feeder down
+9. Take the Bird Feeder Down

 I know a lot of people love having birds in their yards.
 They put out lots of different bird feeders to attract them and then they get to watch them all day long.